nap-it/vanetza-nap/README.md

 ### Prometheus Metrics

-When running, Vanetza continously computes a set of metrics regarding its current status, message statistics, and latency information.
+When running, Vanetza continuously computes a set of metrics regarding its current status, message statistics, and latency information.
 These are exposed using the Prometheus format, at the port specified in the configuration file.

 ```
 observed_packets_count_total{direction="tx",message="spatem"}